 How do you know if it has raised enough?
 The bread dough should at least double in size if not more.

-Cut slits in the top using a sharp knife (a little baking/cooking spray or oil on the knife helps it not stick) or kitchen shears.
-(This is optional, and not necessary- it just makes the bread look like traditional french bread).
+After the bread has doubled in size, cut slits in the top using a sharp knife (a little baking/cooking spray or oil on the knife helps it not stick) or kitchen shears.
 Make sure you cut shallow cuts in the bread, not too deep!

 In the oven it goes!
-It will bake at 400 degrees for 18-20 minutes or until the top is golden brown!
+It needs to be on the center rack so the loaf of bread bakes in the center of the oven.
+It will bake at 400 degrees F. for 18-20 minutes or until the top is golden brown!

-Rub the hot fresh loaf with butter, if desired!
+Rub the top of the hot, fresh loaf with butter, if desired!

 Slice your bread and enjoy!